microsoft/hlsl-specs/proposals/0025-shader-execution-reordering.md

 active `HitObject`s at a time.
 Each `HitObject` will take up some hardware resources to hold information related to the hit or miss, including ray, intersection attributes and information about the shader to invoke.
-The size of a `HitObject` is unspecified.
-As a consequence, `HitObject` cannot be stored in structured buffers.
-Ray payload structs must not have members of `HitObject` type. `HitObject` supports assignment (by-value copy) and can be passed as arguments to and returned from local functions.
+The size of a `HitObject` is unspecified, and thus considered intangible.
+As a consequence, `HitObject` cannot be stored in memory buffers, in groupshared memory, in ray payloads, or in intersection attributes. `HitObject` supports assignment (by-value copy) and can be passed as arguments to and returned from local inlined functions.

 A `HitObject` is default-initialized to encode a NOP-HitObject (see `HitObject::MakeNop`).
 A NOP-HitObject can be used with `HitObject::Invoke` and `ReorderThread` but